People that successfully gain muscle without gaining fat do two things very well:

 Also, being lean makes me feel better both mentally and physically.

-Second, staying lean is a lot healthier than what fluctuating heavily up and down in weight are.
+Furthermore, staying lean is a lot healthier than what fluctuating heavily up and down in weight are.

 And lastly, by staying lean, the rate of muscle growth can be improved slightly.